sbachinin/bracketry/README.md

 This string may contain any text but HTML markup is advisable.

-It non-string value will be returned, it will be ignored and the ".entry-status" column will be filled with bare data.contestants[id].entry_status (if present).
+It non-string value will be returned, it will be ignored and the ".entry-status" column will be filled with bare data.contestants[id].entryStatus (if present).

 ### Considerations